Tafresh

+Tafresh (تفرش) is a city in the Central District of Tafresh County, Markazi province, Iran, serving as capital of both the county and the district.
+Tafresh is located amidst high mountains 222 km southwest of Tehran.

 History

 Tafresh is believed to be one of the oldest regions in the present Markazi province and constituted a Zoroastrian stronghold in antiquity.
 A famous general by the name Delaram of Tafresh fought in the defense of Sasanian Iran during the Islamic conquest and has given name to the village Delaram nearby Tafresh.
 Today the village is also called Teraran.

 There are fifty historical monuments in Tafresh that have been listed as part of Iranian national heritage.
 These include ruins of Zoroastrian places of worship and burial sites (so-called dakhmas) in and around the town, particularly on the summits of the surrounding mountains and hills.
 There are also remains of Zoroastrian dakhmas in nearby villages, such as in Kaburan and Khalchal.

 Tafresh appears in the Nuzhat al-Qulub of the 14th-century author Hamdallah Mustawfi, who reported that the town encompassed of 13 villages, the largest ones being Fam and Tarkhuran.
-He further reported that the town was assessed for a tax value of 6000 dinars, and the inhabitants were adherants of Twelver Shi'ism.
+He further reported that the town was assessed for a tax value of 6000 dinars, and the inhabitants were adherents of Twelver Shi'ism.

+Demographics

+Population

+At the time of the 2006 National Census, the city's population was 13,914 in 4,254 households.
+The following census in 2011 counted 16,447 people in 4,928 households.
+The 2016 census measured the population of the city as 16,493 people in 5,232 households.